Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,29.68,35.26.md

 ### Transcript

-> forced you to do this uh-huh no one we we just chose to do it but then why yes do we have a bunch of
+> forced you to do this, -huh no one we we just chose to do it but then why yes do we have a bunch of